The Ubiquity of Smooth Hilbert Schemes: Binary Trees and Hilbert Schemes

-To show that $L(a_0, a_1, \dotsc, a_{n-1})$ is saturated in the proof of Lemma~\ref{lem:lexmingens}, we could alternatively apply Lemma~\ref{lem:SSproperties}.
-The nonminimal list of generators in Lemma~\ref{lem:lexmingens}(i) is useful for describing operations on lexicographic ideals in terms of the Macaulay--Hartshorne and Gotzmann partitions of their Hilbert polynomials; see Proposition~\ref{prop:lexextension}.
-Importantly, Lemma~\ref{lem:lexmingens} shows that all sequences $a_0, a_1, \dotsc, a_{n-1}$ of nonnegative integers determine a lexicographic ideal.
+The nonminimal list of generators in Lemma~\ref{lem:lexmingens}(i) is useful for describing operations on lexicographic ideals in terms of Macaulay--Hartshorne and Gotzmann partitions.
+Importantly, Lemma~\ref{lem:lexmingens} shows that all sequences $(a_0, a_1, \dotsc, a_{n-1})$ of nonnegative integers determine a lexicographic ideal.

 The next example uses Lemma~\ref{lem:lexmingens} to identify minimal monomial generators.